nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032546/README.md

 - TODO: dependencies?
   - fzf
   - bat (the real one, not the kali package)
+  - lazygit
-  - lots of stuff - needs a docker
+- needs a docker

 - help text
 ```